PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

-\myparatight{{\name} outperforms baselines}Table~\ref{tab:comparision-baseline} compares {\name} with baselines under the defaualt setting.
+\myparatight{{\name} outperforms baselines}\RV{Table~\ref{tab:comparision-baseline} compares {\name} with baselines under the default setting.
 We have the following observations.
-First, the Corpus Poisoning Attack achieves a very low ASR (close to No Attack) because it is not designed to make a LLM in RAG produce attacker-chosen target questions for attacker-chosen target answers.
-Note that Corpus Poisoning Attack is similar to {\name} (white-box setting) when {\name} uses $S$ alone as the poisoned text $P$ (i.e., $P=S$).
+First, {\name} outperforms those baselines, demonstrating the effectiveness of {\name}.
+The reason is that those baselines are not designed to simultaneously achieve retrieval and generation conditions.
 Second, prompt injection attack also achieves a non-trivial ASR, although it is worse than {\name}.
-The reason is that, inspired by {\name} in the black-box setting, we also add the target question to the poisoned texts crafted by prompt injection attacks.
-As a result, some poisoned texts crafted by prompt injection attacks could be retrieved for the target questions as reflected by a non-trivial F1-Score.
+The reason is that, inspired by {\name} in the black-box setting, we also add the target question to the malicious texts crafted by prompt injection attacks.
+As a result, some malicious texts crafted by prompt injection attacks could be retrieved for the target questions as reflected by a non-trivial F1-Score.
 As LLMs are good at following instructions, prompt injection attack achieves a non-trivial ASR.
 Note that the key difference between {\name} and prompt injection attack is that {\name} relies on malicious knowledge instead of instructions to mislead LLMs.
-Third, {\name} achieves better ASRs than baselines, demonstrating the effectiveness of {\name}.

-\myparatight{{\name} outperforms its two variants} Table~\ref{tab:comparision-variants} shows the comparison results of {\name} with its two variants, where we use $I$ (or $S$) alone as the poisoned text, respectively.
-The results show {\name} achieves a higher ASR than its two variants, demonstrating that both $I$ and $S$ are needed by {\name} to be effective.
-Note that, when $S$ alone is used as the poisoned text, the F1-Score is very high but ASR is very low.
-The reason is that $S$ has a high similarity score with a target question but cannot make a LLM generate the target answer when used as the context.
+Third, the disinformation attack (a variant of {\name}) also achieves a non-trivial ASR as some crafted malicious texts by this attack can also be retrieved (reflected by a non-trivial F1-Score).
+The reason is that those malicious texts are relevant to the target question.
+Fourth, Naive Attack, Corpus Poisoning Attack, and GCG Attack are ineffective because they cannot achieve generation, generation, and retrieval condition, respectively. }